skip to main

 Traffic Analysis

-Studies examined several potential solutions for the U.S. 1 and US 15-501 corridors.
-Based on traffic projections, a four-lane Synchronized Street is anticipated to operate at acceptable levels of service until approximately 2035 on U.S. 1, and until approximately 2040 on U.S. 15-501.
+Studies examined several potential solutions for the U.S. 1 and U.S. 15-501 corridors.
+Based on traffic projections, a four-lane synchronized street is anticipated to operate at acceptable levels of service until approximately 2035 on U.S. 1, and until approximately 2040 on U.S. 15-501.

 Crash Rates

 In an analysis of data from October 2009 to December 2016, the crash rate on U.S. 1 in the study area was 463.8 per 100 million vehicle miles traveled, and the crash rate for U.S. 15-501 in the same vicinity was 643.4.
+The statewide average critical crash rate during the study period is 307.2 per 100 million vehicle miles traveled.

 Public Outreach

-The project team reviewed the comments, which included those collected from an online questionnaire, and is working on the final designs.
+NCDOT sought public comments on the project’s preliminary design until Oct.
+20, 2017.
+The project team reviewed the comments, which included those collected from an online questionnaire, and incorporated them into the final designs.